 Although the side-entry handwarmer pockets are open, Patagonia added a few very sensible sealed pockets to the Topley to ensure that your valuables stay dry and protected.

 The top-entry patch pockets feature two snap closures, the exterior chest pocket has a waterproof zipper and the interior pocket zips shut to hold in cash, your ID, or other small essentials.

 By any standard, but especially as a men’s only style, the sealed pockets are an important addition.
 At least for Colton, who tends to shed his belongings like a molting snake, having a safe, secure place to keep your things is priceless.

 What are the People Saying about Patagonia’s Topley Jacket?

 Compared to some of Patagonia’s more common styles (hi, Nano Puff), the Topley Jacket doesn’t have a ton of chatter around the web—Topley wearers are probably too busy off fulfilling all of their outdoor adventure dreams to share the good news.

 But what is there, is all good stuff:

 Still Not Convinced?
 Other Options to Explore… 🤔

 Honestly, it’s kind of hard to find a jacket like the Topley.
 Down and waterproof don’t really go together, unless it’s done right.
 And rarely is it done right.
+While Patagonia has other popular jackets, none are quite like the Topley.
 Still, there’s a few solid options for those seeking a Topley alternative.